Maximbrg/REJ/README.md

 |               prompt_3.txt
 │
 └───Evaluation
-    │   classes.csv # Tables shown in the paper
+|      classes.csv # Tables shown in the paper
 |      relationships.csv # Experiment with DoMoBOT tool
+└───NAP # Contains the form that we used for the novices experiment
+      NAP experiment form.docx # Tables shown in the paper

 </pre>